-During each fiscal year, the department collects data from Vermont's supervisory unions and school districts.
-In addition, the department provides training to help school professionals provide this data.
-This area provides access to training materials, data collection instructions and forms for submitting data to the department.
+During each fiscal year, the Agency collects data from Vermont's supervisory unions and school districts.
+In addition, the Agency provides training to help school professionals provide this data.
+Please contact the Agency's Helpdesk at (802) 479-1044 with questions regarding data collections.

 Student ID Number Request and/or Direct Certification Status Forms